StrikingLoo/strikingloo.github.io/wiki/navigation-guide.md

 Welcome to my [personal wiki](/wiki/).

 This is a place where I collect notes, clippings and thoughts about what I read, be it papers or books.
 I tend to this wiki with love and care, and I am its main user, but I hope you will enjoy it too.

 Unlike a blog, I don't usually write my opinions in the wiki.
 Rather, I use this part of the site to organize what I learn and want to link to other ideas, maintaining evergreen notes in the way of [Andy Matuschak](https://notes.andymatuschak.org/Evergreen_notes) and others.

-The notes in the Garden are divided into certain kinds, and the following are the ones I think you will like best.

-If you wish to browse this wiki, you could also click any article in the wiki index, or use the search bar (tag-based search is implemented, but it also _greps_ titles) to find topics you like.
+You can browse this wiki by clicking any article that interests you, or use the search bar (tag-based search is implemented, but it also _greps_ titles) to find topics you like.
 Recommended tags: [paper](/tagged?q=paper), [programming](/tagged?q=programming), [book](/tagged?q=book).

 You may also find the [Restaurant Guide](https://strikingloo.github.io/wiki/restaurant-guide) to be of some interest.